LudwigAJ/MachineLearning_CW1/README.txt

 The first one specifies the path to the training dataset, the 2nd parameter specifies the number of folds, and the last parameter takes in a boolean specifying if we should print the tree while its created or not.
 We did not include any command-line arguments.

+Edit the CO395-CW.py file to specify dataset, number of folds, and True to show tree or False to hide.

 Run the program by writing:
   python3 /pathToPythonFile

 Part of coursework for COMP97101(CO395) Machine Learning at Imperial College London